THE FRUIT OF THE SPIRIT

-We, through the Spirit, put to death the sins of our flesh as they arise so we will be raised unto eternal life and receive a house from Heaven at the return of Christ.
+We, through the Spirit, put to death the sins of our flesh as they arise, so that we will be raised unto eternal life and receive a house from Heaven at the return of Christ.

 We look forward to appearing together with Jesus when He returns.

 These promises enable us to participate in the Divine Nature, a nature that is all goodness.
 But the promises are not just dumped on us.
-We have to lay hold on them each day with all consistency and diligence.
+We must lay hold on them each day with all consistency and diligence.

 The storehouse of goodness is there, in God.
 God has given us promises through which we can participate in the Divine Nature and escape the corruption in the world caused by evil desires.

 I saw heaven standing open and there before me was a white horse, whose rider is called Faithful and True.
 With justice he judges and makes war.
-(Revelation 19:11—NIV)
+(Revelation 19:11)